-In addition, it's possible to learn yoga (most classes are held on Kudle Beach) and to surf.
+In addition, it's possible to learn yoga (most classes are held on Kudle Beach), surf, and participate in water sports.
 Read More: 8 Top Places to Surf and Get Lessons in India.

 Gokarna town has its own (rather unclean) beach that's popular with pilgrims.
 However, the beaches that are of most interest to tourists are located one after another, a short distance away to the south.
 There are four of them -- Kudle Beach, Om Beach, Halfmoon Beach, and Paradise Beach (in that order).
 Each has its own appeal.

 Om Beach is the most happening beach, and is the only one that's reachable by car or rickshaw.
 However, this means that it attracts plenty of rowdy domestic tourists and locals, particularly on weekends, and unfortunately the men don't always behave themselves.

 Therefore, laid-back Kudle Beach is a preferable alternative for those who want to be around other travelers.
 This beach is situated in between Gokarna and Om beaches, and can be reached in 20 minutes from Om beach or by a short downhill walk from drop-off points.

 The other much smaller beaches -- Halfmoon and Paradise -- are to the south of Om beach.
 They're a scenic 30 minute hike away from each other through the hills and over rocks, or a short boat ride away.
 Paradise Beach, the last beach, isn't much more than a tiny protected cove that's a patch of hippie paradise.